System Overview

 - blvm-sdk provides governance primitives

-- blvm-commons uses blvm-sdk for cryptographic operations
+- blvm-commons uses blvm-sdk and blvm-protocol for governance enforcement and shared types

 Cross-Layer Validation

-- Dependencies between layers are strictly enforced
+- Dependencies between layers are strictly enforced in the crate graph (application layers do not reimplement consensus).

-- Consensus rule modifications are prevented in application layers
+- Consensus rule modifications are prevented in application layers by design (validation calls into blvm-consensus).

 Key Features